UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 "Twenty years from now, unless we can replace a considerable number of people with robots, it’ll be hard to maintain the current level of war capability,” said Akihisa Nagashima, a former parliamentary vice defence minister and conservative independent lawmaker.
 “Japan’s (security) situation won’t be more peaceful, so I think this is really serious" (Reuters, 2018).

 Armed forces use technology to gain superiority on the battlefield.
 Recent breakthroughs in the field of Artificial Intelligence and Unmanned Systems provide new uses for military operations.
 The Control of Unmanned Systems can be done at different levels of autonomy.
 The focus of this research is the Human-autonomy teaming approach.
 In contrast to Manned-unmanned teaming, the unmanned systems are not operated by human operators.
-With our research we would like to investigate the possibilities to operate unmanned systems semi-autonomously, to increase the effectiveness of military forces on the near future battlefield.
+With our research we would like to investigate the possibilities to operate unmanned systems autonomously, to increase the effectiveness of military forces on the near future battlefield.

 On July 10, 2013, an unmanned X45B drone made an autonomous landing on an aircraft carrier for the first time. https://www.youtube.com/watch?v=Rc2k6G8LuqY

 The military use of autonomous drones in varying degrees of intensity seems to be possible in the foreseeable future.
 Our basic principle is that the human military leader remains at any time the decision-making authority to carry out military operations.
-The question that needs to be clarified is the extent to which humans are cognitively able to monitor unmanned systems and use them in military operationsFurthermore, it has to be clarified how the communication between the military leader and the autonomous system must be defined in order to ensure successful execution of military orders.
-The purpose of this Research Project is to understand the limits and possibilities of semi-autonomous usage of Unmanned Systems.
-The focus is on the cognitive performance of the human military leader, who give orders in different military scenarios to the Unmanned System.
+With our research, we would like to investigate the possibilities and limits of human-supervised autonomous systems on the future battlefield.
+The focus is on the reliability of the Human-supervised autonomous system in a virtual military scenario.

 This problem is interesting, as the full military potential of Human-autonomy teaming can currently only be estimated, as the technology required is just being developed.
 Therefore we rely as part of our research project on the virtual simulation environment ARMA3, in which a human operator can give orders to several autonomous systems at the same time.
 The following video gives an impression of how the AI control in ARMA3 can be managed. https://www.youtube.com/watch?v=QphmHgvYlJw&t=1290s